Edible Fruits and Nuts from United Kingdom Tariff: 10% (2026)

 Importers sourcing edible fruits and nuts from United Kingdom face specific tariff considerations, with approximately $138B in total bilateral trade.

-The current tariff framework for edible fruits and nuts from United Kingdom reflects the post-SCOTUS landscape: a 10% Section 122 tariff replaced the previously higher IEEPA rates after the Court's February 2026 ruling.
+The current tariff framework for edible fruits and nuts from United Kingdom reflects the post-SCOTUS landscape: a 10% base tariff under the Section 301 forced-labor tariff that replaced the flat 10% Section 122 rate on July 24, 2026, which had itself replaced the previously higher IEEPA rates after the Court's February 2026 ruling.

-Edible Fruits and Nuts (HTS Chapter 8) carry an average MFN duty rate of 5.5% in addition to the Section 122 tariff.
+Edible Fruits and Nuts (HTS Chapter 8) carry an average MFN duty rate of 5.5% in addition to the base forced-labor tariff.
 No additional Section 232 or Section 301 surcharges apply to most products in this category from United Kingdom.

 Key products in HTS Chapter 8 imported from United Kingdom include Bananas, Citrus fruits, Grapes, Apples, Avocados, and Almonds.